earlduque/earlduque.github.io/_posts/2020-08-24-good-api-documentation.md

 ![Documentation Example](/assets/img/postmanscreenshot.PNG)

-Every ServiceNow admin/dev should have a good documentation workflow in general, even moreso when they are creating or exposing APIs to other teams.
-In fact, most people would say that an API is only as good as the documentation that is provided for it.
+Every ServiceNow admin/dev should have a good documentation workflow in general, even more so when they are creating or exposing APIs.
+In fact, most would say that an API is only as good as the documentation that is provided.
 I'm sure anyone who has tried to consume a badly documented API would quickly agree!<!--endexcerpt-->

 ## What ##